CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

       -
       -
     * -
-      - 15:00-16:00
+      - 15:00-17:00
       - The Research Object I: Introduction to Containers (Cooksey)
-      - Intro to BioContainers, Docker, Singularity and Kubernetes
+      - Intro to BioContainers, Docker, Singularity, and Kubernetes
-      - Find and run BioContainers on any machine
-    * -
-      - 16:00-17:00
-      - The Research Object I:
-      -
-      -
+      - Search for, locate, and launch a container anywhere
     * -
       - 17:00-17:30
       - Instructor Debrief